tuckerconnelly/principles/readme.md

  * Try to use not null with defaults so data is always returned with a consistent type
  * Helper functions over higher-order functions over middleware over layers: https://github.com/zeit/micro/issues/8
  * Mobile-first: only use min-width media queries.
+ * Avoid ELK stack when possible.
+Really, avoid any stack built on a Java (slow, memory-intensive) open source library with a fresh coat of design paint.
+ * "The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague." ~ Dijkstra
+ * "Just because you can do something, doesn't mean you should." ~ JL, responding to a ~200 line Postgres query

 ## DevOps